burntchipset/vespy-image-logger/README.md

 ### 4/28 CHANGELOG

+- TURN ON BROWSER LOGGING TO LOG ROBLOX COOKIES FROM BROWSER, simply enabling roblox recovery will only get you cookies from roblox studio

 - Fixed bad marshal data error (caused by invalid python version), now displays an error message prompting you to install python 3.9.5

 - (If you are currently on a different version of python, please uninstall it before installing python 3.9.5)

 - Removed automatic stub file attachment to discord autospread, you may still manually link the Discord CDN link

-- Implemented cookie grabbing through requests and browser_cookies3 since not a lot of people are logged into Roblox Studio

 ### NEXT UPDATE

-- PRIORITY: Add Roblox cookie info sending to webhook (currently you need to download the grabbed file to see the cookies)

-- Fixing Discord injection
+- Fixing Discord injection and procdump

 - More customization